Plant Cultivation

 Based on our experience, the roots propagated in water tend to be thinner and less robust compared to those in soil.
 Additionally, if the plant remains in the water for too long, it may have difficulty transitioning back to the soil.
 Therefore, you need to pot up the cuttings as soon as the roots are tall enough.

-4.2 Propagate Wandering Jew in Soil
+4.2 Propagate Wandering Jew Plant in Soil

 Propagating Wandering Jew in soil requires a bit more time and effort, but it results in stronger and healthier root development, increasing the success rate of propagating Wandering Jews once they are potted.